50% OFF Selected Carpets | Many Offers End Tuesday | Shop Here >

 3. Don’t buy cheap underlay – this is what’ll protect your laminate flooring from minor anomalies on the subfloor and keep both the laminate and the subfloor from damaging each other.

 4. Allow the laminate floors to acclimatise to the atmospheric conditions of your room for a few days before you begin to lay them.
-Over time your flooring won’t expand and contract as much with temperature changes thanks to this acclimation period.
+Over time, your flooring won’t expand and contract as much with temperature changes, thanks to this acclimation period.

-5. Avoid water spills or accidents as far as possible – wipe up any spills as soon as they occur, never use a sodden or steam mop on your laminate floors and regularly check your water pressure levels and pipes to avoid mishaps.
+5. Avoid water spills or accidents as much as possible – wipe up any spills as soon as they occur, never use a sodden or steam mop on your laminate floors and regularly check your water pressure levels and pipes to avoid mishaps.

-If you find that your laminate flooring is lifting beyond repair, you can always come down to your local Tapi store to check out our range of solid, dependable, and beautiful laminate options.
-You can also find other guides on laminate, vinyl, and carpet if you need help with any other flooring problems or inspiration on our Ideas Hub.
+If you find that your laminate flooring is lifting beyond repair, you can always come down to your local Tapi store to check out our range of solid, dependable, and beautiful laminate styles, including our own collections and top laminate brands such as Quick-Step.
+Browse our laminate flooring buying guide to find inspiration today.

 Share

-Published: 01-06-2022
+Published: 04-06-2025